emaicus/Rangers-and-Ruffians/docs/Book_of_Known_Beasts.md

 __Abilities:__
 * __Pack Strength:__ If multiple wolves are attacking the same enemy, they gain advantage.

+__Special Action Rules:__
+* __Multi-Attack:__ An Alpha Wolf can make 2 bite attacks as an action.
+* __Villain:__ If an Alpha Wolf is being used as a Villain, it can make one out of turn attack as a villain action per round.

 __Actions:__
-* __Multi Bite:__ An Alpha Wolf can make 2 bite attacks as an action.
-* __Bite:__ _1d6 + 2 Strength._ Whenever a player is bitten, they must make a D8 Dexterity or Strength Save or be pulled prone.
+* __Bite:__ _1d6 + 2 Strength._ The Alpha Wolf tears at its target with its teeth.
+Whenever a player is bitten, they must make a D8 Dexterity or Strength Save or be pulled prone.
-* __Howl:__ All players in earshot must make a Spell Power save, or be afraid, and make their next action with disadvantage.
+* __Howl:__ The Alpha Wolf let's out a fearsome howl.
+All players in earshot must make a Spell Power save, or be afraid, and make their next action with disadvantage.

 __Conditional Actions:__
 * __First Turn:__ Howl, giving all allies 10 feet of movement.
 * __Second Turn:__ Growl, causing all players to make a Spell Power Save or become frightened.
-* __Third Turn:__ Howl, calling 1d4 Forest Wolves into the fray. .
+* __Third Turn:__ Howl, calling 1d4 Forest Wolves into the fray.

 __Sanctuary Actions:__
 * __Dark Lair:__ If you attack a Alpha Wolf in it's den, it will likely be dark inside.